General FAQ Technical FAQ Authentication/Authorization FAQ

 What are the typical use cases?

 Any application that requires extremely fast storage and retrieval of data.
-In general use cases for Oracle Autonomous NoSQL Database Cloud:
+In general use cases for Oracle NoSQL Database:

 - Internet of Things (IoT)